 Time to get focused!
-Summer used to be my time to focus on training and put some hardcore working in, but now with it being the gyms busy season and having a 1-year old at home there was little time to train.
+Summer used to be my time to focus on training and put some hardcore work in.
+Now being the gyms busy season and having a 1-year old at home, there was little time to train.

 I started training when I was young, around 10 years old.
-I had a friend who lived on the same street who was four years older than me and his brother four years his senior.
+I had a friend who lived on the same street who was four years older than me and his older brother.

 We used to follow the older brother around like a pack of puppy dogs and do whatever he was doing.
 This went on for a couple of years.
 A few years later the oldest brother was enlisting into the Navy and started training for his PT testing.

 This was my first taste of training “hard.”
 We had to do a two-mile run followed by 100 pushups, followed by as many pull ups as we could do.
 We did this nearly every day for an entire summer!
 Not what I would call good programming by today’s standards, but we got fit.

 After that I was hooked.
 I begged my mother to buy me my own weight set for my 13th birthday.
 I got a Joe Weider Incline/Decline bench with a squat rack attachment!
 I was in heaven.

 She got me a book to go along with my weights in which at that time cold have no idea the magnitude if it’s influence.
 That book was profoundly simple and easy to follow and gave me the foundation for what would be a lifelong passion for strength & conditioning.

 The book was Arnold Schwarzenegger’s Body Bodybuilding for men, and it still sits in my personal library to this day.

 Whatever your goals are, no matter where your passion lies.
 The 6-Week Transformation is a great way to set a higher bar for yourself for a short period of time.